The emergence of the welfare state on the basis of human rights and equality

 In 2013, a law was repealed that forced a person to get sterilised in order to be allowed to change their legal gender.
 A person's legal gender is the gender that is specified in the population register, in your passport and in other documents from government agencies.

 In 2020, Sweden decided that all of the articles of the Child Convention will also apply under Swedish law.
-This means that anyone who breaches the Child Convention can be sentenced to fines or prison.

 Why are schools for adults a good idea, do you think?